Harnack inequality for non-local Schr\"odinger operators: Gauge and Feynman-Kac Representation

 In this section we prove Proposition \ref{fkac} and Proposition \ref{ballgauge}.
 For any Borel set $A,$ let be the hitting time and the exits times from $A$ respectively.
 From Lemma 2.6 in \cite{CK2}), we know that for all $x \in B$ there exists $c_1 >0$ such that

-Hence for any borel set $A \subset B$, $\tau_A$ is finite almost surely $\PP^x$ for $x \in A$. \begin{definition} The function $H: B \rightarrow \R \cup \{ \infty \}$ given by
+Hence for any Borel set $A \subset B$, $\tau_A$ is finite almost surely $\PP^x$ for $x \in A$. \begin{definition} The function $H: B \rightarrow \mathbb{R} \cup \{ \infty \}$ given by

 is called the gauge for $(B, q).$ If the gauge $H$ is bounded in $B,$ we will call $(B, q)$ gaugeable. \end{definition} We shall first prove that if $q$ satisfies $(Q)$ then every sufficiently `small' set is gaugeable.
-Let $m$ denote the lebesgue measure on $\R^d$. \begin{lemma} {(\bf Gaugeable sets)} Let $q$ satisfy assumption {(Q)}.
+Let $m$ denote the Lebesgue measure on $\mathbb{R}^d$. \begin{lemma} {(\bf Gaugeable sets)} Let $q$ satisfy assumption {(Q)}.
 Then, there exists $\delta>0$ such that for every ball $C\subset B,$ with $m(C) <\delta,$ we have $(C,q)$ is gaugeable. \end{lemma} \begin{proof} Let $C$ be a ball with $m(C) < \delta$ and $ x \in C$.
-Then,
+Then using the definition of $G_B$ and the upper bound (\ref{upper}) given by Lemma \ref{gbounds} below, we have

 if $\delta$ is small enough, by assumption $(Q).$ By a standard application of Khasminki's lemma we have